suntar/tcl-device/Readme.md

 * tenma_ps -- Tenma power supply.
 It is a serial port connection, but with specific delays and without newline characters.

-  Parameters: character device (such as /dev/ttyACM0).
+  Parameters: character device (such as `/dev/ttyACM0`).

+* leak_ag_vs -- Agilent VS leak detector.
+Use null-modem cable/adapter!

+  Parameter: character device name

 ## Simple pipe protocol (SPP)